 Galactic

-Drawing upon the vibrant funk, R&B, and jazz traditions of their native New Orleans, Galactic built a loyal following with their own brand of jam-based grooves.
-Emerging in the mid-'90s, the six-member group led by co-founding members guitarist Jeff Raines and bassist Robert Mercurio, and featuring noted drummer Stanton Moore, drew inspiration from legends like the Meters and the Dirty Dozen Brass Band, as well as iconic R&B artists like Maceo Parker and Parliament, a sound displayed on albums like 1996's Coolin' Off and 2000's Late for the Future.
-Ever interested in cross-pollinating their sound, they've continued to evolve, exploring Brazilian rhythms on 2012's Carnivale Electricos and connecting with contemporaries and elder statesmen alike, including Mavis Staples and Macy Gray, on 2015's Into the Deep.
+Drawing upon the vibrant funk, R&B, and jazz of their native New Orleans, Galactic craft jam-based grooves that pay homage to tradition while pushing the sonic envelope, incorporating electronic, hip-hop, and global rhythmic textures.
+Emerging in the mid-'90s, the group built upon the influence of bands like the Meters and the Dirty Dozen Brass Band, as well as iconic R&B artists like Maceo Parker and Parliament, a sound they displayed on albums like 1996's Coolin' Off and 2000's Late for the Future.
+Ever interested in cross-pollinating their sound, they continued to evolve, exploring Brazilian rhythms on 2012's Carnivale Electricos and connecting with contemporaries and elder statesmen alike, including Mavis Staples and Macy Gray, on 2015's Into the Deep.
+More vocal-centric collaborations powered 2018's Already Ready Already, 2023's TCHOMPITOULAS, and 2025's Audience with the Queen, the latter a showcase for New Orleans legend Irma Thomas.

 The rowdy and expansive Late for the Future arrived in 2000, with the electronic-tinged Ruckus following in 2003.
 In 2007, Galactic issued From the Corner to the Block, which featured guest appearances by Troy "Trombone Shorty" Andrews, Mr. Lif, and DJ Z-Trip.
+Also during this period, they contributed to the Hurricane Katrina charity compilation A Celebration of New Orleans Music to Benefit the Musicares Hurricane Relief as well as Goin' Home: A Tribute to Fats Domino.
 There were also concert albums showcasing the group's appearances at New Orleans Jazz Fest in 2008 and 2009.

 In 2010, Galactic returned with the ambitious Ya-Ka-May, which found them celebrating New Orleans' musical heritage.
 Featured on the album were guest appearances by everyone from Irma Thomas and Big Chief Bo Dollis to the Rebirth Brass Band and Walter "Wolfman" Washington.
 The group then branched out into Brazilian music with 2012's Carnivale Electricos, fusing NOLA funk and second-line bounce with Brazilian rhythms.
 Adding support were special guests Cyril and Ivan Neville, rappers Mystikal and Mannie Fresh, Mardi Gras Indian Big Chief Juan Pardo, the KIPP Renaissance High School Marching Band, and Al "Carnival Time" Johnson.